John I Albert: Accession, 1492

 Quarrels between highly-elevated members of state marked the tribunal; it was their course of action that determined the outcome.
 A considerable threat to the assembly were Janusz II of Płock and his brother Konrad, escorted a company of 1,000 hardline soldiers sent from the Duchy of Masovia.
 Janusz's candidacy was endorsed by a strictly covert contingent of conservatives, whose intention was to restore the ancient House of Piast on the Polish throne.
 Zbigniew Oleśnicki, Primate of Poland, was part of that faction but was unable to attend due to poor health.
 Thereby, the Queen Dowager Elizabeth nominated her acquiescent son, Frederick Jagiellon, to lead the proceedings in his stead.

 An army of 1,600 men was dispatched to counter Janusz and Konrad if their troops resorted to violence.
-Meanwhile, John preoccupied himself with negotiations and aimed to procure the Prussian vote by recognising Lucas Watzenrode as the new Prince-Bishop of Warmia (Ermland).
+Meanwhile, John preoccupied himself with negotiations and aimed to procure the Prussian vote by recognising Lucas Watzenrode as the new Prince-Bishop of Warmia.
 In the end, it was Frederick's personal intervention that secured the crown for John, who was unanimously proclaimed king by an oral ballot amongst the shrieks of nobles on 27 August 1492.
 A courier carried the news to the burghers of Kraków, which brought great joy to the townsfolk and prompted a bonfire celebration.
 The entourage then hurried to the capital, where he was crowned at Wawel Cathedral just less than a month later, on 23 September, by his ailing adversary Oleśnicki.